reactiveui/Camelotia/README.md

 <img src="images/UiAvalonia.png" width="450">

-You can compile .NET Standard libraries, run tests and run an Avalonia application on Windows, Linux and macOS operating systems.
-Make sure you have latest [.NET Core SDK](https://dot.net/) installed.
-To browse the sources, use `Camelotia.Avalonia.sln` file.
+In order to compile .NET Standard libraries, run tests and run an Avalonia application on Windows, Linux and macOS operating systems make sure to have latest [.NET Core SDK](https://dot.net/) installed.
+Launch the `Camelotia.Avalonia.sln` file to browse or to edit source files.
 Camelotia uses [Nuke Build](https://github.com/nuke-build/nuke) to build and test the solution.
-To run the build scripts on Linux or MacOS, execute the following commands:
+Execute the following commands to run the build scripts on Linux or MacOS:

 ```sh
 # Linux or MacOS shell.
 Launches Avalonia GUI after build.